 Sustainability in film production has been our priority since the earliest days

-The preservation of nature by using resources responsibly is becoming increasingly important.
+The preservation of nature by using resources and products responsibly is becoming increasingly important.
 Since the company’s earliest days Brückner has given great thought of these vital issues.

 - Heat recovery system - also available as an upgrade on existing lines

 - Twin screw extrusion eliminating the necessity of energy-intensive raw material pre-drying